-- For a complete list of supported devices, see the Vivado IP catalog.
+- 1. For a complete list of supported devices, see the Vivado IP catalog.
 For supported family configurations see Table 2-1.
 For supported speed grades see Speed Grades. - 2.
-MII is supported only when used with EMAC0/EMAC1 present in Zyng-7000 AP SoC processor subsystem (PS). - 3.
+MII is supported only when used with EMAC0/EMAC1 present in the Zynq-7000 AP SoC and Zynq UltraScale+ processor subsystem (PS). - 3.
 For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.